LmanTW/Boxes/README.md

 > [!WARNING]
 > Please **don't** use 📦 to make any serious project, this is for the sake of your health (psychologically and physically).

+> [!NOTE]
+> Currently making a new version of 📦, with new compiler and vm

 ## Example
 Here's an over-engineered example for printing `hello`:
 ```